KaMuench/blog/_posts/2023-05-29-create-background-with-blender.md

     </p>
 </div>

-We are almost done with the foreground.

 <div class="image-with-description-left ">
     <img src="{{site.baseurl}}/assets/img/{{ page.date | date: "%Y-%m-%d"}}-{{page.title | slugify }}/edit_mode.png" height="200">
     <p>
-        Select all rows which should be just a left click somwhere in the hexagon rectangle.
+        After that select all rows which should be just a left click somwhere in the hexagon rectangle.
 Switch to <code class="language-plaintext highlight-rouge">Edit Mode</code> by clicking on the drop dow menu at the top left corner.
 Now press <code class="language-plaintext highlight-rouge">p</code> and select <code class="language-plaintext highlight-rouge">By loose parts</code>.
 This can take a view seconds.
 Switch back to  <code class="language-plaintext highlight-rouge">Object Mode</code>.
 You should now have all the hexagons as single objects in the project tree.
 The select all the hexagons do a right click and select  <code class="language-plaintext highlight-rouge">Set Origin -> Origin to Geometrie</code> .
 This might also take some time.
     </p>
 </div>